This post is the first part of a series of posts about design patterns with Ruby on Rails.

 _policy suffix applied and the class with

-the end, with meaningful names.
+the end.
 The method names always end with

 - the return has to be a boolean value